 I emailed the student, telling her how great the essay was.
 But it was too late.

 There wasn’t much I could do to make her feel better.
 An adult she trusted diminished the work she had done and said silently, “You are not good enough.”
-I’m sure the counselor had the best of intentions; she might not even realize how her message resonated with the student.
+I’m sure the counselor had good intentions; she might not even realize how her message resonated with the student.

-This time of year, we are busier than ever.
+This time of year, we’re busier than ever.
 We do our best to keep our students calm as they endure the daunting college application journey.

 Year after year, more students apply for the same number of available spaces at the most selective schools.
-Think Ivies, Michigan, Northwestern, MIT, Stanford, U-C Berkeley, Vanderbilt, Rice, University of Chicago and Cal Tech.
-It is impossible for every student who applies to get in.
+Think Ivies, Michigan, Northwestern, MIT, Stanford, U-C Berkeley, Vanderbilt, Rice, University of Chicago, and Cal Tech.
+It’s impossible for every student who applies to get in.

 If you want to really help your child thrive and feel good, try to get some perspective.
-There’s no need to question or criticize a beautiful and effective essay after it is done, especially if the student has expressed pride and feels good.
+There’s no need to question or criticize a beautiful and effective essay after it’s done, especially if the student has expressed pride.

-Well-intentioned or not, too much help and negative feedback is unconstructive and can be emotionally damaging to a 17-year-old who is already stressed from the college journey.
+Well-intentioned or not, too much “help” and negative feedback is unconstructive and can be emotionally damaging to a 17-year-old who’s already stressed from the college journey.
 It’s insane out there.
 I see it firsthand, year after year.

 In a college essay, students are asked to do something many adults rarely do: reflect on their life experiences.
-Our students work hard on their essays, and when we coach them, we push them as far as we can and encourage them to reflect as much as they can.
+Our students work hard on their essays.
+When we coach them, we push them as far as we can and encourage them to reflect as much as they can.